Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Mouse.md

 ## Cursor warping

-On desktop platforms (Windows, Mac, Linux, and UWP), you can move the mouse cursor from code.
+On desktop platforms (Windows, Mac, Linux, and UWP), you can move the mouse cursor via code.
 Note that this moves the system's actual mouse cursor, not just Unity's internally-stored mouse position.
 This means that the user sees the cursor jumping to a different position, which is generally considered to be bad UX practice.
-It's advisable to only do this if the cursor is hidden (see the [`Cursor` API](https://docs.unity3d.com/ScriptReference/Cursor.html) documentation for more information).
+It's advisable to only do this if the cursor is hidden (see the [`Cursor` API documentation](https://docs.unity3d.com/ScriptReference/Cursor.html) for more information).

 To move the cursor to a different position, use [`Mouse.WarpCursorPosition`](../api/UnityEngine.InputSystem.Mouse.html#UnityEngine_InputSystem_Mouse_WarpCursorPosition_Vector2_).
 The coordinates are expressed as Unity screen coordinates, just like [`Mouse.position`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_position).